dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 **Parameters**

-`orientation`: Int value that means the rotation angle of the `DCEFrame` image.
+`orientation`: Int value that means the rotation angle of the image.